All Products

 No

-The data type after the row is successfully written.
+The type of data to return after a successful write.
 Only the primary key can be returned.
-In most cases, this parameter is used by the auto-increment primary key column feature.
+Use this parameter with the auto-increment primary key column feature.

 transaction_id